Calvin-Yap/liftmaster-pricing/README.md

 - Already familiar to using the AngularJS framework from previous projects
     - Can take advantage of simple 2-way binding
     - Easy built in HTTP service to access local PHP JSON databases
-- Hosted using Firebase for its simplicity in collecting daily user counts and crash analytics.
+- Hosted using Firebase for its simplicity in collecting daily user counts and crash analytics
-    - Looking to add Firebase Authentication in the future for better admin controls.
+    - Looking to add Firebase Authentication in the future for better admin controls

 # Getting Started